Our whole-school aim is to provide a broad, balanced relevant curriculum that motivates pupils and prepares them for life beyond school.

 We follow a curriculum that includes National Curriculum and widens from KS4.
 Following the restrictions imposed by Covid-19, we have built upon the success of more class-based learning and stay in Pastoral groups most mornings then these groups follow a secondary model, moving around the school to different teachers and subject specialists in specialist rooms.

-Aspire, Enquire, Discover groups are for KS3 pupils, following a differentiated National Curriculum, adapted for each group.
+Aspire, Endeavour, Enquire, Discover groups are for KS3 pupils, following a differentiated National Curriculum, adapted for each group.

 KS4 are in 3 groups, based on three progression pathways– Life Skills based, Vocational Skills based and a Core Curriculum based pathway.
 In Annual Reviews, parents and school choose the most appropriate course based on individual needs and aspirations.